WrinkleXuan/U-N2C/README.md

 # U-N2C:Dual Memory-guided Disentanglement Network for Unsupervised System Matrix Denoising in Magnetic Particle Imaging
 ## Introduction
-This repository contains the code  of our paper: U-N2C: Dual Memory-guided Disentanglement Network for Unsupervised System Matrix Denoising in Magnetic Particle Imaging
+This repository contains the code  of our paper: U-N2C: Dual Memory-guided Disentanglement Network for Unsupervised System Matrix Denoising in Magnetic Particle Imaging.

 The paper is under review in IEEE Transactions on Image Processing.